Created by Robert O. Saber

 A slightly shady but quite believable Windy City gumshoe, CARL GOOD is short, fortyish, and a good few pounds overweight.
-He appeared in a string of PBO's from various publishers (Phantom, Handi-Books and Graphic) in the early fifties.
+He appeared in a string of paperback originals from various publishers (Phantom, Handi-Books and Graphic) in the early fifties, written by Robert O. Saber, a pen name for Milton Ozaki.
 Suitably downscale and glitz-free, his Chicago is populated with goodtime girls, smalltime grifters, corrupt cops and petty thieves.
 He works out of an office over a coffee shop, across the street from a police station.
 His best friend is his equally shady syster pal Morrie Tannen, who has an office in the same building.

 It's just too bad Carl's cases aren't quite as believable and down-to-earth as Carl is.
 They tend to fall into the hard-to-swallow category -- coincidences abound, and there's just too many guys coming into rooms with guns in their hands.
 And Saber definitely has a rather twisted and sometimes-tortured relationship with the English language.
 In other words, there's a high cheese quotient in these tales, despite themselves.
 You've been warned -- now go ahead and enjoy yourself.